qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 A differential transcript usage (DTU) analysis is testing for proportional differences in a gene's transcript composition, and has been of rising interest for many research questions, such as analysis of differential splicing or cell-type identification.

-## Directional Cloning Using Restriction Enzymes
+## Directional cloning using restriction enzymes

 The use of two restriction enzymes with different recognition sites and incompatible sticky ends is the most efficient and reliable method for directional cloning.